Govind-techie/LeetCode/README.md

 - **Problem 11: Container With Most Water** (Difficulty: Medium)
    Solution for finding the maximum area of water that can be contained by two vertical lines, given their positions and heights.
 The problem is solved using the two-pointer approach to optimize the solution and reduce time complexity to O(n).

+- **Problem 238: Product of Array Except Self** (Difficulty: Medium)
+   Solution for computing an array where each element is the product of all other elements except itself, without using division.
+The problem is solved using a prefix and suffix multiplication approach, achieving an optimal **O(n) time complexity** with **O(1) extra space** (excluding the output array).